Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Abstract

 \section{Abstract}

-In this paper, we study the problem of publishing a stream of real-valued data satisfying differential privacy (DP).
-One major challenge is that the maximal possible value can be quite large; thus it is necessary to estimate a threshold so that numbers above it are truncated to reduce the amount of noise that is required to all the data.
-The estimation must be done based on the data in a private fashion.
-We develop such a method that uses the Exponential Mechanism with a quality function that approximates well the utility goal while maintaining a low sensitivity.
-Given the threshold, we then propose a novel online hierarchical method and several post-processing techniques.
+We study the problem of publishing a stream of real-valued data satisfying differential privacy (DP).
+One major challenge is that the maximal possible value in the stream can be quite large, leading to enormous DP noise and bad utility.
+To reduce the maximal value and noise, one way is to estimate a threshold so that values above it can be truncated.
+The intuition is that, in many scenarios, only a few values are large; thus truncation does not change the original data much.
+We develop such a method that finds a suitable threshold with DP.
+Given the threshold, we then propose an online hierarchical method and several post-processing techniques.

-Building on these ideas, we formalize the steps into a framework for private publishing of stream data.
-Our framework consists of three components: a threshold optimizer that privately estimates the threshold, a perturber that adds calibrated noises to the stream, and a smoother that improves the result using post-processing.
-Within our framework, we design an algorithm satisfying the more stringent setting of DP called local DP (LDP).
-To our knowledge, this is the first LDP algorithm for publishing streaming data.
-Using four real-world datasets, we demonstrate that our mechanism outperforms the state-of-the-art by a factor of $6-10$ orders of magnitude in terms of utility (measured by the mean squared error of answering a random range query).
+Building on these ideas, we formalize the steps in a framework for the private publishing of streaming data.
+Our framework consists of three components: a threshold optimizer that privately estimates the threshold, a perturber that adds calibrated noise to the stream, and a smoother that improves the result using post-processing.
+Within our framework, we also design an algorithm satisfying the more stringent DP setting called local DP.
+Using four real-world datasets, we demonstrate that our mechanism outperforms the state-of-the-art by a factor of $6-10$ orders of magnitude in terms of utility (measured by the mean squared error of the typical scenario of answering a random range query).